matsengrp/cft/tree/README.md

 # scripts for turning cluster files into trees

+`history.bash`

-input: fasta file, name of naive, name of seed
+input: fasta file, output directory, name of naive, name of seed
+output:
+* fasta containing taxa and ancestral sequences
+* fasta containing all sequences on lineage from naive to seed
+* newick tree file
-output: tree image and sequences of ancestral states
+* svg tree image